eldun/eldun.github.io/_drafts/rt-part-3.md

 NOTE:
-it looks like the update to `generateRandomScene()` actually requires some changes to `Material.h` that the guide hasn't gotten to yet - we have to support textured materials by replacing `const Vec3& a` with a texture pointer:
+it looks like the update to `generateRandomScene()` actually requires some changes to `Material.h` that Shirley hasn't gotten to yet - we have to support textured materials by replacing `const Vec3& a` with a texture pointer:
 `Material.h`:
 ```cpp
 #include "Texture.h"